dtzSiFive/firrtl-spec/spec.md

   ; A => B
   a.in.a <= b.out.a
-  forward b.out.pref as a.in.pref
+  define a.in.pref = b.out.pref
-  forward a.in.cref as b.out.cref
+  define b.out.cref = a.in.cref

   ; Send references out
-  forward b.out.pref as out.pref
+  define out.pref = b.out.pref
-  forward a.in.cref as out.cref
+  define out.cref = a.in.cref

 module Top:
   inst c of Connect